-- 101. Introduction to the Books of the Bible Two hours

-A general introduction to the Bible as a whole, in which its origin, nature, canonicity, authority, organic unity, revelation and inspiration, and related subjects are investigated.
+- 101. Introduction to the Books of the Bible as a whole, in which its origin, nature, canonicity, authority, organic unity, revelation and inspiration, and related subjects are investigated.
 A specific introduction, inquiring into the contents, historical setting, literary form, and especially the permanent ethical and religious values of a few of the individual books. - 102.
 Introduction to the Books of the Bible Two hours Continuation of 101.